txpipe/oura/book/src/sinks/aws_sqs.md

 The sink support both FIFO and Standard queues.
 The sink configuration will determine which logic to apply.
 In case of FIFO, it is necessary to enable `content-based deduplication` and the group id is determined by an explicit configuration value or `oura-sink` by default.

-The sink uses AWS SDK's built-in retry logic which can be configured at the sink level.
 Authentication against AWS is built-in in the SDK library and follows the common chain of providers (env vars, ~/.aws, etc).

 ## Configuration